-Are you looking for some cute Halloween Costumes for kids that you can make yourself?
-Then you may love this tutorial teaching you how to make a kids mummy costume.
-It’s so easy to make, you can even adapt it to a no-sew costume if you like.
-If you like this project then you may also like this Hooded Cape Sewing Tutorial.
+Are you looking for cute Halloween Costumes for kids that you can make yourself?
+Then you may love this tutorial that will teach you how to make a kid mummy costume.
+It’s a unique Halloween costume for either boys or girls!
+It’s so easy to make; you can even adapt it to a no-sew costume if you like.
+If you like this project, you may also like this Cape Sewing Tutorial.

 - White Long Sleeved T-Shirts